I want to start off by being sure you see this link to download my free Passover stuff:

 My daughter arranged the flower centerpieces.

-because I didn’t want tall centerpieces so people can’t see one another.
-I bought clear plastic napkin holders at the dollar store to use to hold lots of extra matzah for the kidstoo munch on whenever they wanted.
+I bought flowers for centerpieces, but I cut the stems short because I didn’t want tall centerpieces, so people couldn’t see one another.
+I bought clear plastic napkin holders at the dollar store to hold lots of extra matzah for the kids to munch whenever they wanted.
 I put out two per table to share.
 I set out all the Seder supplies before guests arrived.

 Busy Books for the Kids

-I recommend “busy books” for the smaller children.
+I recommend busy books for the small children.
 The entire evening lasts about 3-4 hours, so they do get antsy.
-Bible Pathway Adventures have generously given us a busy book for the preschool kids.
-Click here to get it as part of my Passover kit.
-They have more Passover activities for bigger kids, too.
-Click here to see them all.
+Bible Pathway Adventures has generously given us a busy book for the preschool kids.
+It’s in my Passover Kit download.
+They have more Passover activities for bigger kids, too, at BiblePathwayAdventures.com.

 Fun Kid Traditions

 This part isn’t in the Haggadah, but on the day of Passover, I hide a piece of bread wrapped in a napkin somewhere in the house and tell my kids to find it before our guests arrive.
-The finder gets a prize and we throw the bread outside.
+The finder gets a prize, and we throw the bread outside.
 Other families do this a bit differently.
 It’s a fun tradition.

 About the Seder and Haggadah

 When the guests arrived, I had a large seder plate already set up at each setting.
-I used the largest plate I could find at Party City.
-I don’t use traditional seder plates but you can.
-Each plate had two matzah, and four little bowls or cups.
+I used the largest charger plate I could find.
+I don’t use traditional seder plates, but you can.
+Each plate had two matzah and four little bowls or cups.
 One with parsley, one with salt water, one with horseradish sauce/spread, and one with charoset.
-My son had the idea to turn the Matzah at 45 degree angles to each other to make shape of a star.
 This all made the tables very pretty.
 I also get dollar store napkin holders to put extra matzah on the tables for snacking.
+Some people just put these items in the middle of the table and share them family style, which works great, too!

 I’ll just quickly add that I skip the egg because the origins of that tradition are “iffy.”
-(Just google it.)
+Just Google it.
 I skip the Elijah cup and setting because the one like Elijah already came in John the Baptist.
 How blessed we are to see such things fulfilled!

 A Side Table